 In August 2010, we received a payment of \$30.0 million in connection with our out-licensing arrangement with Cypress Bioscience, which was recorded as revenue in the third quarter of 2010.
-We did not record any revenues during the years ended December 31, 2011 and 2012 or during the three-month period ended March 31, 2013.
+We did not record any revenues during the year ended December 31, 2011.